ml4sts/open-humanities/episodes/10-free-text.Rmd

 This uses the translate command and a special syntax to remove all punctuation (`[:punct:]`) and carriage returns (`\r`).
 It also requires the use of both the output redirect `>` we have seen and the input redirect `<` we haven't seen.

-Finally regularise the text by removing all the uppercase lettering.
+Finally, regularise the text by removing all the uppercase lettering.

 ```bash
 $ tr '[:upper:]' '[:lower:]' < gulliver-noheadfootpunct.txt > gulliver-clean.txt